baetyl/baetyl/doc/us-en/overview/OpenEdge-design.md

 - [openedge-function-manager](#openedge-function-manager): Provides function services for function instance management and message-triggered function calls.
 - [openedge-function-python27](#openedge-function-python27): Provides a GRPC micro-service that loads Python scripts based on Python2.7 runtime that can be managed by openedge-function-manager as a function instance provider.
 - [openedge-function-python36](#openedge-function-python36)：Provides a GRPC micro-service that loads Python scripts based on Python3.6 runtime that can be managed by openedge-function-manager as a function instance provider.
+- [openedge-function-node85](#openedge-function-node85)：Provides a GRPC micro-service that loads javascripts based on Node8.5 runtime that can be managed by openedge-function-manager as a function instance provider.

 Structure Diagram: